yapyunqi/MUSA611-CPLN692-week-10/lab/lab1/README.md

 - Make the sidebar slightly smaller and the map slightly larger when the screen width is between 800px and 480px
-- Move the sidebar entirely and have the map take up the full screen when the width is smaller than 480px
+- Remove the sidebar entirely and have the map take up the full screen when the width is smaller than 480px

-### Stretch Goal

-Keep going!
-Try to match all of the components.
-If you have additional time, can you make the style look more similar to the screens?

-### Extra Stretch Goal

-Can you recreate the blue navigation on the left side of the screens?